mcdonoughdigitalclassroom/criticalarchives/_posts/blog/2018-08-01-blog-instructions.md

 	then begin writing on the following line to create a line break.

 Accents:
-	Accents and other diacritics are created á
+	Accents and other diacritics (á, ñ, ü)
+	can be typed into the text as normal,
+	or you can use [html codes](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references).

+Lists:
+	Use
+		* text
+	to create a disordered list.
+	Use
+		1. text
+		2. text
+		3. text
+	to create an ordered list.

 ```